 Your business plan cover must attractively introduce your business.

-Essential Elements To Include In Your Business Plan Cover Page?
+Essential Elements To Include In Your Business Plan Cover Page Template?

-Make sure your cover page is to the point and include the basics, like your contact details and some little information about your business.
+Make sure the cover page of a business plan should contain the basics, like your contact details and some little information about your business.

 You need to cover the following points to make a simple, straightforward, and net cover page: